mattermost/docs/source/help/settings/account-settings.md

 Nicknames appear in the Direct Messages member list and team management modal.
 You will not receive mention notifications when someone types your nickname unless you add it to the *Words That Trigger Mentions* in **Account Settings > Notifications**.

 #### Position
 Position can be used to describe your role or job title.
-It appears in the profile popup that shows up when you click a user's name in the center channel.
+It appears in the profile popup that shows up when you click a user's name in the center channel or right-hand sidebar.

 #### Email
 Email is used for sign-in, notifications, and password reset.
 Email requires verification if changed.
 If you are signing in using a single sign-on service, the email field is not editable and you will receive email notifications to the email you used to sign up to your SSO service.